 At the turn of the century, there was a surge in the development of sans serif fonts that favored simplicity and function over form.
 This style of typography is likely what comes to mind for most people today when thinking of modern fonts: geometric shapes with clean lines.
 An example of a geometric sans serif font is Helvetica.
 This typeface is considered by many a “perfect” sans serif design and is practically worshipped by designers.

 So far we’ve touched on modern serif and sans serif fonts – can other styles like script and display fit in this category as well?
 It depends.
 Generally speaking, modern typefaces are simple and legible.
 This is what makes them such a popular choice for logos and websites, where accessibility is imperative.
 Script and display fonts can be hard to read, but there are certainly some options that have a modern feel.
 We’ll take a look at some of those options below.

-Top 20 modern fonts
+Top 20 modern fonts for logos

 In no particular order, here are 20 curated fonts for modern brands.

 Larken is a smooth and expressive serif designed by Ellen Luff.
 It’s versatile and scalable, making it a great option for logos and long passages of text alike.
 If you want to use a typeface that’s both clean and playful, Larken is a beautiful option.

 Reckless is a beautiful and versatile serif created by Displaay.
 A perfect blend of classic and modern influences, Reckless can work well for any kind of contemporary, design-forward brand.